 More “Mindfulness” & Reduced Stress

-The 2014 Journal of Complimentary & Behavioral Medicine study mentioned above, which tested the effects of sensory deprivation on markers of quality of life in 65 adult patients as part of a cooperative-health project, found a significant correlation between “altered states of consciousness during the relaxation in the flotation tank” and “mindfulness in daily life.”
+The 2014 Journal of Complimentary & Behavioral Medicine study tested the effects of sensory deprivation on markers of quality of life in 65 adult patients as part of a cooperative-health project, found a significant correlation between “altered states of consciousness during the relaxation in the flotation tank” and “mindfulness in daily life.”

 Scientists randomized study participants to either a wait-list control group or a flotation tank treatment group.
 The sensory deprivation tank group participated in a seven-week flotation program, consisting of a total of 12 float sessions.
 After being tested for measures of psychological and physiological well-being — including variables like stress, energy, depression, anxiety, optimism, pain, sleep quality and mindfulness — results showed significant reductions in: